 Another factor leading to the rising rates is the reality that there’s a lot of demand for houses, but the supply is insufficient.
 Even before the pandemic happened, prices rose because of the great demand but less supply.
-Experts are saying that given these realities, it is still a good time to invest and consider buying the house that fits your needs, budget, and lifestyle.
+Experts say that given these realities, it is still a good time to invest and consider buying the house that fits your needs, budget, and lifestyle.

-Shopping around and comparing rates is the best way to get the best home refinance rates.
+Shopping around and comparing rates is the best way to get home refinance rates.
 Rates have been rising, and a difference of 0.06% can be significant in the long run.
 Should the difference stop you?
 If there is a need, consider investing now.